 Figure 17.3 - Current Transformer Saturation

 This is what happens with 10A primary current but with no burden.
 Although the test transformer is rated for 5A, it performs perfectly at double the rated current with the 100 ohm burden in place.
 Without the burden things are very different!
-As you can see, the waveform is highly distorted due to heavy saturation.
-Re-connecting the 100 ohm burden instantly restored the normal voltage and waveform, in this case a sinewave at 1V RMS.
+As you can see, the output waveform is highly distorted due to heavy core saturation.
+Re-connecting the 100 ohm burden instantly restored the normal voltage and waveform, in this case a clean sinewave at 1V RMS.

 Without the burden, the core is pushed into hard saturation and the secondary voltage rises significantly (and alarmingly).
 At 50Hz and 10A, the output voltage is very distorted, and reached 80V peak and 22V RMS.
 With 10A (but at an increased frequency to avoid saturation) I was able to measure 200V RMS at the secondary.
-This also reverted to the expected 1V RMS as soon as the burden was re-connected.
+This also reverted to the expected 1V RMS as soon as the 100 ohm burden was re-connected.
 Imagine what might happen to you if the transformer had a 5A secondary and was monitoring 10,000A instead of only 10A, and the burden was disconnected.
-Yes, the impedance is high and the current (usually but not always!) low, but it's still extremely dangerous and the very high voltage can also damage the insulation on the secondary winding.
+Yes, the impedance is high, but with 5A output current available it's extremely dangerous - and the very high voltage can also damage the insulation on the secondary winding.

-There are some pretty bizarre "explanations" on the Net as to why the voltage rises when the load (burden) is removed.
-The simple (and easiest to understand) is that as noted, it is a current transformer, so the secondary's output is defined as a current, not a voltage.
-A current source (and that's what a CT really is) will always try to force the correct current to flow in its load (the burden), regardless of impedance.
+There are some pretty bizarre 'explanations' on the Net as to why the voltage rises when the load (burden) is removed.
+The simple (and easiest to understand) is that as noted, it is a current transformer.
+The secondary's output is defined as a current, not a voltage.
+A current source (and that's what a CT really is) will always try to force the correct current to flow in its load (the burden) regardless of impedance.
 Naturally, this can only occur within the limitations of the device itself, but it is this very property that causes the voltage to rise.
-If the burden is removed entirely, an ideal current source would have an infinite voltage, since it is attempting to force current into an open circuit.
+If the burden is removed, an ideal current source would have an infinite voltage, since it is attempting to force current into an open circuit.
 In reality, normal losses (core loss, core saturation, leakage inductance, finite insulation resistance etc.) will limit the actual voltage, but in some cases not before the insulation fails and the transformer is ruined and/or the electrician's family is a member short.